nopnop2002/esp-idf-uart2bt/README.md

 ```

 The string output to UART must be terminated with LF(0x0a).
+If the string output to the UART is not terminated with LF(0x0a), the Arduino will complete the input with a timeout.
 The string output to the UART is echoed back.
 ```
 I (1285439) UART-TX: 0x3ffc72f8   61 62 63 64 65 66 67 0a                           |abcdefg.|